 Typical Video Walls:

-Typically Video Wall Arrays are built with 1080P monitors connected to a PC video card with multiple outputs, to a hardware video wall controller, or to a software video wall controller like Userful’s.
+Typically Video Wall Arrays are built with 1080P monitors connected to a PC video card with multiple outputs, to a hardware video wall controller, or to a software HDMI over Ethernet video wall controller like Userful or MonitorsAnywhere.
 The bigger the array, the more wires and configuration options are available.
-There are excellent reasons to use Userful or other video wall controllers, but tiling might be a good choice if you understand the limitations.
+There are excellent reasons to use Userful, Monitors Anywhere, or other video wall controllers, but tiling might be a good choice if your content is simple, your array small and you understand the limitations.

 Content is important in your decision: